joieariel/site-unit2-project1-music-playlist-explorer-starter/music-playlist-creator/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+- Shout out the the entire CodePath team.
+Go Cohort 1, woot woot!
+Special shoutout to Ebony and Erika for their wonderful lessons.
+As well as, Virsaviya